ecrosstexas/ecrosstexas.com-excellent/src/posts/2023-08-22-worship-books.md

 ---
 > But the hour is coming, and is now here, when the true worshipers will worship the Father in spirit and truth, for the Father is seeking such people to worship him.
 > – John 4:23 ESV

+Here is an ongoing compilation of books on Worship (mostly Presbyterian & Reformed).
+I pray you find this useful.

 - _A Better Way: Rediscovering the Drama of God-Centered Worship_, Michael Horton.
 Baker Books, 2002.
 - _Christ-Centered Worship: Letting the Gospel Shape Our Practice_, Bryan Chappel.
 Baker Academic, 2017.